RyanThomas/urban-epi/README.md

 - AWK
 - NodeJS (for the `osmtogeojson` commandline tool)
 - Anaconda with Python 2 or 3
-- Access to the data used in this application.
+- Access to the data used in this application - see the Setup section below.
 Right now, the easiest way to do this is through the Yale High Performance Computing Cluster, where the data are available in the `/project/fas/hsu/rmt/urban_epi/data/` directory.
-Once you have access to the cluster, you can run `scp [from] [to]`. <br>
-For example: `scp netid@grace-next.hpc.yale.edu:/project/fas/hsu/rmt/urban_epi/data/ location/on/your/computer`.

 ## Setup
 Importantly, the repo is intended to be cloned into a directory parent directory and renamed "source".
 In other words, the name of the directory once it is cloned should be "source", and it should be in a parent directory.
+#### Set up directory tree and get code

-`mkdir urban_epi/ && cd urban_epi ` This is to make the parent directory called 'urban_epi'.
+- `mkdir urban_epi/ && cd urban_epi ` This is to make the parent directory called 'urban_epi'.
 Feel free to call this something else.
 In my environment, it is called urban_epi.</br>
-`git clone http://github.com/ryanthomas/urban-epi.git source` to clone and rename the diectory.
+- `git clone http://github.com/ryanthomas/urban-epi.git source` to clone and rename the diectory.
+- `source source/01_export_directory_tree.sh`
+#### Get data
+Once you have access to the cluster, you can run `scp [from] [to]`. <br>
+For example: `scp netid@grace-next.hpc.yale.edu:/project/fas/hsu/rmt/urban_epi/data/ location/on/your/computer`.

-## Anaconda Installation
+### Anaconda Installation
 I recommend installing conda, because it makes cloning the Python environment very easy.
 [See the page here for instructions.](https://www.continuum.io/downloads)

 Once you do this, you have to restart your terminal or type `. ~/.bashrc` to get access to the `conda` command.